wdudokvanheel/ladderszat/README.md

 - [ ] Camera
 - [ ] Bucket collision
 - [ ] Bucket gfx
+- [ ] Ladder sprite to black on restart

 ### Improvements
 - [ ] Button to orange on press